Indian minister killed in road collision, blow for Modi

 India is the world's capital of road deaths, thanks to a lethal brew of poor road planning, weak law enforcement, a surge in trucks and cars, and a flood of untrained drivers.

-Piyush Tewari, president and founder of SaveLIFE Foundation, said lack of enforcement of rules, of air bags and of rapid trauma care was the cause of so many deaths.

-"Enforcement is almost negligible.
-If it's almost negligible in a city like Delhi, you can imagine what happens in other parts of the country," he told Reuters.

 Munde becomes at least the third senior Indian politician to die in a car crash in recent times.
-The Congress party's Rajesh Pilot, a former transport minister, was killed in 2000, and Sahib Singh Verma, a former BJP labour minister, in 2007.
+The Congress party’s Rajesh Pilot, a former transport minister, was killed in 2000, and Sahib Singh Verma, a former labour minister belonging to Modi's Bharatiya Janata Party, in 2007.

 MASS LEADER

-Modi called a cabinet meeting to mourn Munde, whose body was to be flown home for a funeral on Wednesday.
+Modi called a cabinet meeting to mourn the death of Munde, whose body was to be flown home for a funeral on Wednesday.

 From 1995 to 1999, Munde was deputy chief minister of Maharashtra, the state that is home to Mumbai, the financial capital.
 He was twice elected to India's lower house of parliament, in 2009 and again last month in the landslide general election victory of the BJP.

-Maharashtra, along with neighbouring Gujarat, Modi's home state, is one of India's engines of growth on the west coast, and is vital to plans to restore momentum to the economy.
+Maharashtra, along with neighbouring Gujarat, Modi's home state, is one of India's engines of growth on the west coast, and was vital to his plans to restore momentum to the economy.

 "It is a big blow for us," Transport Minister Nitin Gadkari, a party colleague from Maharashtra, told reporters.